I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iregistrykey-newsubkey.md

 ## -remarks
 <p>The <code>NewSubKey</code> method either opens the specified registry key if it already exists, or creates a new key in the registry if it does not exist.
 The method outputs a pointer to the <b>IRegistryKey</b> interface of the new key through the <i>RegistrySubKey</i> parameter.
 The method also outputs a status value through the optional <i>Disposition</i> parameter to indicate whether the key was opened or created.</p>

-<p>The <i>DesiredAccess</i>, <i>CreateOptions</i>, and <i>Disposition</i> parameters take on the values that are defined for the parameters with the same names in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537716">PcNewRegistryKey</a> call.</p>
+<p>The <i>DesiredAccess</i>, <i>CreateOptions</i>, and <i>Disposition</i> parameters take on the values that are defined for the parameters with the same names in the <a href="..\portcls\nf-portcls-pcnewregistrykey.md">PcNewRegistryKey</a> call.</p>

 <p>The <i>DesiredAccess</i> parameter is an access-control mask that specifies the type of access control that the caller needs to have to the subkey when accessing it through the <i>RegistrySubKey</i> object.
 This mask should not be confused with the ACL (access control list) that controls access by users to the registry subkey.
-When the <b>PcNewRegistryKey</b> function or <a href="https://msdn.microsoft.com/library/windows/hardware/ff536945">IPort::NewRegistryKey</a> method creates a registry key of type <b>GeneralRegistryKey</b>, the <i>ObjectAttributes</i> parameter specifies the key's attributes, including a security descriptor that contains the ACL.
-When the <code>NewSubKey</code> method creates a new registry subkey, however, that subkey simply inherits the ACL from its parent key.
-The <code>NewSubKey</code> method provides no means to specify an ACL that differs from that of the parent key.</p>

-<p>The <i>RegistrySubKey</i> and <i>OuterUnknown</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>

-<p>The <code>NewSubKey</code> method either opens the specified registry key if it already exists, or creates a new key in the registry if it does not exist.
-The method outputs a pointer to the <b>IRegistryKey</b> interface of the new key through the <i>RegistrySubKey</i> parameter.
-The method also outputs a status value through the optional <i>Disposition</i> parameter to indicate whether the key was opened or created.</p>

-<p>The <i>DesiredAccess</i>, <i>CreateOptions</i>, and <i>Disposition</i> parameters take on the values that are defined for the parameters with the same names in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537716">PcNewRegistryKey</a> call.</p>

-<p>The <i>DesiredAccess</i> parameter is an access-control mask that specifies the type of access control that the caller needs to have to the subkey when accessing it through the <i>RegistrySubKey</i> object.
-This mask should not be confused with the ACL (access control list) that controls access by users to the registry subkey.
-When the <b>PcNewRegistryKey</b> function or <a href="https://msdn.microsoft.com/library/windows/hardware/ff536945">IPort::NewRegistryKey</a> method creates a registry key of type <b>GeneralRegistryKey</b>, the <i>ObjectAttributes</i> parameter specifies the key's attributes, including a security descriptor that contains the ACL.
+When the <b>PcNewRegistryKey</b> function or <a href="audio.iport_newregistrykey">IPort::NewRegistryKey</a> method creates a registry key of type <b>GeneralRegistryKey</b>, the <i>ObjectAttributes</i> parameter specifies the key's attributes, including a security descriptor that contains the ACL.
 When the <code>NewSubKey</code> method creates a new registry subkey, however, that subkey simply inherits the ACL from its parent key.
 The <code>NewSubKey</code> method provides no means to specify an ACL that differs from that of the parent key.</p>

 <p>The <i>RegistrySubKey</i> and <i>OuterUnknown</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>